Core care

 Environment

-Keep temperatures stable and protect the plant from sharp swings, frost, or direct heat.
+In practice, keep temperatures steady and protect from sharp swings, frost, and direct heat blasts.

 The white "flower" is actually a modified leaf called a spathe.